-The Ontario Electricity Support Program (OESP) is a bill assistance program for low-income households which provides an on-bill credit for eligible customers.
-The amount of rate assistance available is determined by the Provincial government and varies depending on number of occupants and household income.
+The Ontario Electricity Support Program (OESP) is a bill assistance program that provides an on-bill credit for Eligible Low-Income Customers.

-Eligibility for OESP is derived from Statistics Canada's Low-Income Measure, and depends on the number of people living in the household and combined income.
-Eligibility will be determined by the Central Service Provider and/or a Community Health and Resource Centres.
+Eligibility for OESP is based on Statistics Canada's Low-Income Measure, and depends on the number of people living in the household and combined income.
+Eligibility is determined by the Central Service Provider and/or a Community Health and Resource Centre in the City of Ottawa.
+Customers may locate the closest Community Health and Resource Centre online or by contacting Hydro Ottawa (see Section 1.5).

-Hydro Ottawa customers can apply for the OESP online at www.ontarioelectricitysupport.ca or by calling 1-855-831-8151.
+Hydro Ottawa customers can apply for the OESP online at ontarioelectricitysupport.ca or by calling 1-855-831-8151.

-2.6 Release Of Customer Billing Information To Retailers
+2.6 Release of Customer Billing Information to Retailers